 Highways are usually in good condition, but driving in rural areas can be hazardous due to poor road maintenance and insufficient street lighting.
-Use snow tyres in winter.
+Snow tyres are not mandatory in winter but check with your insurer.

 Hungary has some road rules that Australian drivers may not be familiar with:

 - outside towns, vehicle headlights must be on at all times, including during daylight hours

-- vehicles travelling on the M1, M3, M5 and M7 motorways must display a vignette (toll card), which is sold at petrol stations and post offices as well as online.
+- You must display a vignette (toll card) if you are travelling on the M1, M3, M5 and M7 motorways .
+You can buy a vignette at petrol stations, post offices as well as online.

 Police do not issue on-the-spot fines for traffic offences.
 Instead, they issue a ticket indicating the amount of the fine, which can be paid at any post office.
 Police can keep the passport of a driver who disputes a fine or offence.
 They will then issue a receipt and a letter requesting that the driver report to a police station.
 The passport will only be returned once the dispute is settled.